 The intention of the '‘small space’' drawing series is simple.
 That is to document stories through a series of isometric drawings.
 Throughout my bittersweet journey of an architecture student, I have learnt that ‘drawing’ is a very direct and powerful tool to convey a message.
 Drawings could reflect your thoughts and feelings towards a certain memory or even your imagination towards the future.

 The stories and messages that are conveying in this series could be fun, quirky, sentimental and so on.
-If you are reading this, message me on Instagram, I would like to read your story.
-Describe me a space and I will do my best to visualize it.

 A virtual art gallery designed by @woozz.co, and created by 360mage.
 The studio has created a premium virtual tour with 360 degree view, perfectly visualized what I've always dreamed of in an art exhibition in the future.